jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/agent/installation.md

 into your `CI/CD` to ensure
-that your software is built and shipped without previously reported vulnerabilities in our *ASM*.
+that your software is built and shipped without previously reported vulnerabilities in our *ARM*.
 In order to install the agent
 you need to do the following:

 1. Make sure you own
   an DevSecOps agent token.
   This token can be generated
-  in our ASM scope section (Organization>Groups>GroupName>Scope), where you will find the DevSecOps Agent Token section.
+  in our ARM scope section (Organization>Groups>GroupName>Scope), where you will find the DevSecOps Agent Token section.